 When you purchase a theme, you'll get a download link with a .zip folder.
-Every good theme will have a detailed guide on how to install it but generally it's quite easy.
-Here’s how you do it.
+Every good theme will have a detailed guide on how to install it but generally, it's quite easy.

 All good themes will also come with a child theme.
 Basically, this allows you to make custom changes to your layout that aren't affected by theme updates.

-Customize Your Theme
+Now, Customize Your Theme

 All themes are highly customizable but it's difficult to start customizing without any inspiration.
-A Starter Template has pre-populated content, articles and pages that are already tweaked for the theme you have purchased.
+A Starter Template has pre-populated content, sample articles, and pages that are already tweaked for the theme you have purchased.

-Start going through the options and make some site-wide changes like colors, fonts, image sizes etc.
+Start going through the options and make some site-wide changes like colors, fonts, image sizes, etc.

 A general rule of thumb is to go easy on the customization and keep things simple.
 Here are some tips to make your travel blog as fast and user-friendly as possible:

 - Choose your brand colors and stick with them throughout your website.
-Choose high-contrast colors, for example, dark-grey text on a white background.
+Choose high-contrast colors, for example, black or dark-grey text on a white background.
 This makes it easier to read and won't give you problems with Google later down the track.